 Bills for unmetered water charges will be sent annually during February to March.
 Payment is due in advance for the whole year on 1st April or in instalments.
 If your bill is sent out later than March, payment will be due on the date shown on your bill.
-You can view your bill electronically by logging into your online account- My Account.
-If you have not registered for 'My Account' you can do so by visiting www.cambridge-water.co.uk
+You can view your bill electronically by logging into your online account- MyAccount.
+If you have not registered for 'MyAccount' you can do so by visiting www.cambridge-water.co.uk.

-All you will need is your customer reference number, which can be found at the top of any email or letter we have sent you, and then create a password of your choice.
+You will need your customer reference number to register.
+This can be found at the top of any email or letter we've sent you.
+For further information on MyAccount please visit our website.